Magnetic-Fox/Mail2Fax/README.md

 ### Preparation

 First of all, make sure You've satisfied all the dependencies and configured the script properly.
 It's quite easy to test it.

+1. You may send a simple message to yourself using `mail -s "[FAX] Test subject"` command (assuming You've configured `[FAX] ` as Your message trigger) and send yourself a simple mail.
+If everything is configured properly, Your mail should be processed and queued to fax in a few seconds.
-You may send a simple message to yourself using `mail -s "Test subject"` command, then save it to a `test.txt` text file and pass it to the script (`cat test.txt | ./relay.py`).
+2. You may send yourself a simple message with any subject using `mail -s "Test subject"` command, go to the `mail` program, and then save received mail to the text file (for example `test.txt`) and pass it to the script (`cat test.txt | ./relay.py`).
+Please note that this will send Your mail to the default phone number or may even do nothing, according to the configuration.
+To avoid such a situation pass the text file this way: `cat test.txt | ./relay.py FAX`, where FAX is the name of Your phone number setting.
-You can even run this relay directly and write something, but remember to finish written line with `Enter` and then to press `Ctrl+D` to finish the input stream.
+3. You can also run this relay directly and write something, but remember to finish written line with `Enter` and then press `Ctrl+D` to finish the input stream.
-Prepared message (in chosen way) should now be spooled for faxing to the default number specified in the configuration file and suddenly arrive on the fax machine (depending on configuration of `mgetty-fax`).
+Prepared message (in chosen way) should now be spooled for faxing to the number specified in the configuration file and suddenly arrive on the fax machine (depending on configuration of `mgetty-fax`).

 If anything goes wrong at this point, there is probably something missing in the system or configuration.

-**Of course, I assume, You've configured `mgetty-fax` and `exim` packages before.**
+**Remember to configure dependencies!** MGetty, MGetty-Fax, Exim4, etc...

 ### Choosing local account to receive e-mails

-Decide which local account on Your Linux system has to "do the thing".
-It'll be needed to use its mailbox.
+To make everything work properly, You have to decide which local account on Your Linux system has to "do the thing".
+It'll be needed to use its mailbox and allow it to run this relay and use `faxspool` command to queue faxes.

-### Choosing subject trigger (optional, but recommended)
+### Choosing subject trigger (recommended)

 You probably don't want to pass all the messages to the fax machine.
 It can even be dangerous to do so, especially in conjunction with default configuration of `mgetty-fax` as this would probably cause a loop of resending faxes after any (un)successful fax operation!